 Other International Study Opportunities

-Other study abroad programs approved by Bethel are available on a semester or interim basis.
+Other study abroad programs approved by Bethel are available during interim or semester terms.
 These programs can be arranged for students through the Office of Off-Campus Programs/International Studies.

 Approved Semester Provider Programs